API | Air Pollution Level | Health Implications; |

 The particles and chemicals can cause burning sensations, irritate the eye into tearing to clean itself and inflame the

+conjunctiva, the surface layer on the white of the eyeball.
 Those with a history of dry, sensitive eyes and allergic conjunctivitis are most at risk,The inflammation of the conjunctiva worsens dry eyes and adds to existing inflammation from allergic conjunctivitis, she said.
 Avoid wearing contact lenses and put on wrap-around glasses.
 Use preservative-free lubricants every hour to remove allergens.
 Any eye swelling can be reduced by placing a warm towel over the eyes for a minute or two.
 If the symptoms worsen or become severe, see an ophthalmologist, who may prescribe medications such as

 topical steroids.